 lowa Street to East 113th Avenue: Lake County Parks is actively working to complete right-of-way acquisition in this section.
-Construction is planned to begin in 2023 or 2024.

 North Street to Summit Street trailhead: Lake County Parks received the final remaining funding for this section of trail as part of round 2 of the Next Level Trails program.
 Right-of-way acquisition is being finalized and construction is slated to begin in 2024.